Visual Compositional Tuning: Additional Analysis

 \subsection{Performance on Knowledge-Intensive Tasks}

-While our compositional tuning approach shows general improvements on various benchmarks, we observe more modest gains in knowledge-intensive tasks.
-Tab.~\ref{tab:knowledge_benchmarks} compares the performance of different approaches on OK-VQA, MMMU, and MMMU-Pro benchmarks. \method with 32k compositional tuning data shows relatively small improvements over the random baseline: OK-VQA (50.02\% vs 49.30\%), MMMU (33.89\% vs 32.89\%), and MMMU-Pro (20.23\% vs 18.15\% on standard tasks, 11.91\% vs 11.44\% on vision tasks).
-Notably, training on the full \original~\cite{llava15} VIT dataset leads to limited performance improvements on MMMU (33.89\%).
-Although knowledge-related tasks are not our main focus, this inspires future work on designing compositional tuning approaches that cover broader capabilities outside of the vision space.
+While our visual compositional tuning recipe shows general improvements on various benchmarks, we observe more modest gains on knowledge-intensive tasks.
+Tab.~\ref{tab:knowledge_benchmarks} compares the performance of different approaches on OK-VQA, MMMU, and MMMU-Pro benchmarks. \method with 32K compositional tuning data shows relatively small improvements over the random baseline: OK-VQA (50.02\% vs 49.30\%), MMMU (33.89\% vs 32.89\%), and MMMU-Pro (20.23\% vs 18.15\% on standard tasks, 11.91\% vs 11.44\% on vision tasks).
+Notably, training on the full \original VIT dataset leads to limited performance improvements on MMMU (33.89\%).
+Although knowledge-related tasks are not our main focus, this inspires future work on designing visual compositional tuning approaches that cover broader capabilities outside of the vision space.